Skip to main content

 Which role pays more - engineering manager or architect?

 Compensation is roughly comparable at equivalent seniority levels, though it varies by company.
 At some organisations, senior architects (principal or chief architect level) earn more than equivalent-level engineering managers.
 At others, the management track commands a premium at the director and VP levels.
-Research the specific compensation bands at your target companies rather than assuming one role universally pays more.
+For detailed EM compensation data, see our engineering manager salary guide.

 Learn More